Reforming waste management

 The reforms include improved controls to achieve industry fairness, support for safe resource recovery innovations, and tools to better tackle illegal dumping.

-The reforms support the work the Green Industries SA is undertaking to support a circular economy identified as having the potential to create up to 3,500 new jobs by 2030.
+The reforms support the work that Green Industries SA is undertaking to support a circular economy.

 What are the impacts of the reforms on industry?